edixn/profile-hyde/index.md

 ![logo](public/ProPicture.jpg)

-I'm a member of the University of Iowa [School of Journalism and Mass Communication](https://clas.uiowa.edu/sjmc/profiles/estevan-dixon) Class of 2017.
+I'm currently a senior at the University of Iowa [School of Journalism and Mass Communication](https://clas.uiowa.edu/sjmc/profiles/estevan-dixon) Class of 2017.

-During my time at the University of Iowa I have held positions as both the Presdient and Vice-President of the University of Iowa Chapter of the American Advertising Federation, the Marketing and Recruiting Coordinator for the Career Leadership Academy, and a Marketing Representitive for OrderUp by Groupon.
+During my time at the University of Iowa I have held positions as:
+Presdient of the University of Iowa Chapter of the American Advertising Federation

+Vice-President of the Students in Advertising Organization

+Marketing and Recruiting Coordinator for the Career Leadership Academy

+Marketing Representitive for OrderUp by Groupon

+Marketing/Sales Intern for College Pro

 ### Social media